Horse Fitness And Training Guidelines

 The best horse fitness program that you can provide your horse is the one that serves maximum benefits with the least amount of training.

-I can see you are all thinking that I am talking gobbly goop.
-But basically, you want to maximise adaptations, while minimising cellular and systemic stress.
+Basically, you want to maximise adaptations, while minimising cellular and systemic stress.

 Many will agree that the recovery period plays a crucial role in achieving the fine balance of a training program and minimising this stress.